Grab the Metering Modes Guide

-Those of us who love taking photos of people, tend to think of hard light as the enemy.
-We steer away from it because it’s challenging to render in a way that flatters our subject, and tends to create distraction with its harsh lines.
+Those of us who love taking photos of people tend to think of hard light as the enemy.
+We steer away from it because it’s challenging to render in a way that flatters our subject — and tends to distract with its harsh lines.

 However, avoiding it limits us and frustrates us in equal measure.
-Although challenging, hard light gives us incredible drama and interest in the form of striking shadows and patterns, and if we use it mindfully and with purpose in our compositions, it can be incredibly creative!
+Although challenging, hard light can give our photography drama and interest in the form of striking shadows and patterns.
+When used mindfully and with purpose in our compositions, hard light can be incredibly creative!

-When shooting in undiffused midday sun, try and have the light behind you to ensure your subject is evenly lit.
-Also, avoid the dreaded squinty eye photo by encouring them to look away from the sun.
+When shooting in the undiffused midday sun, try and have the light source behind you to ensure your subject is evenly lit.
+Also, avoid the dreaded squinty eye photo by encouraging them to look away from the sun.

 Related: How to Take Golden Hour Beach Photos

-How often do we head to the playground and not even bother taking photos because of the horrendous harsh light?
+How often do we head to the playground and not even bother taking pictures because of the horrendous harsh light?

-Instead of lamenting the lack of open shade and soft light, make the most of it by looking for the shadows it creates and capturing them intentionally.
+Instead of lamenting the lack of open shade and soft lighting, make the most of it by looking for the dramatic shadows it creates and capturing them intentionally.

-The first shadow photo was taken under some play equipment.
+The first shadow image was taken under some play equipment.

-I shot these at f/2.2 and exposed for the highlights.
+I shot these at f/2.2 and exposed them for the highlights.

-Look for moments where your subject is creating the shadow, and compose for the shadows.
-Merissa says in these instances she will sometimes focus on the shadow, leaving her daughter a little bit out of focus.
+Look for moments where your model is projecting the shadow and compose for it.
+Merissa says she sometimes focuses on the shadow as the main subject, leaving her daughter a little bit out of focus.

-Also, place your subject with the light behind them so that the shadow falls in front of them, to make the most of it in your composition.
+Also, place your model with the light behind them.
+This will make the shadow fall in front of them to make the most of it in your composition.

-A hotspot is an area of blown highlights and you want to avoid them on skin at all costs!
-For that reason, check that the light is falling evenly on your subject, especially their face.
+A hotspot is an area of blown highlights, and you want to avoid them on your subject’s skin at all costs!
+For that reason, check that the light is falling evenly on them, especially their face.
 If you see hotspots, slightly adjust your position, or your subject’s, until you see it even out.

 Choose your settings to expose for the brightest highlight in the scene.
-Normally I love shooting very wide open, but for shadow photography I’m more inclined to shoot at f/3.5 because hard light lends itself really well to a sharply focused shot.
+I usually love shooting very wide open, but for shadow photography, I’m more inclined to shoot at f/3.5 because hard light lends itself really well to a sharply focused shot.

-When out and about in your neighborhood, keep your eyes peeled for well defined shadows.
+When out and about in your neighbourhood, keep your eyes peeled for well defined, interesting shadows.
 In particular, patterns created by trees on fences, garages, walls and other buildings can take an otherwise ordinary scene to a whole other level.

-At the beginning and end of the day, when the sun is low in the sky, keep your eye out for shadow photo opportunities indoors.
-At these times it will filter through your windows and doors and bounce off objects to create gorgeous light patterns.
+At the beginning and end of the day, when the sun is low in the sky, keep your eye out for shadow picture opportunities indoors.
+At these times, it will filter through your windows and doors and bounce off objects to create gorgeous light patterns.